AdobeDocs/commerce-merchant-services.en/help/live-search/best-practice.md

 There are several key factors that determine the relevance and effectiveness of search results:

 - Well-structured product data ensures that search algorithms can effectively match products to queries.
 Low quality product data leads to low relevant search results.
-Setting up the correct **attributes as searchable** with their corresponding **weight** and making sure **data** within those attributes is relevant directly impacts the success of your merchandising strategy.
+Setting up the correct **attributes as searchable** with their corresponding **weight** and making sure that data within those attributes is relevant directly impacts the success of your merchandising strategy.
 - User experience and overall design.
-- Search rules are critical as they can elevate the visibility of certain products based on popularity, new arrivals, promotional criteria or any other merchandising strategy to met your business requirements.
+- Search rules are critical as they can elevate the visibility of certain products based on popularity, new arrivals, promotional criteria or any other merchandising strategy to meet your business requirements.
 - Faceted navigation allows users to refine their search and get relevant results as quickly as possible.

 To manage [!DNL Live Search], go to **Marketing** > *SEO & Search* > **[!DNL Live Search]** in the Adobe Commerce Admin.

 ## Optimize your search functionality

-In this section, you learn how to optimize your search functionality by using features such as autocomplete to provide real-time suggestions as users type, synonyms and spellings to ensure users find products even if they use different words, facets to allow shoppers to narrow down search results, and search redirects to automatically redirect users from a search query to a specific page.
+In this section, you learn how to optimize your search functionality by using features such as autocomplete to provide real-time suggestions as users type, synonyms and spellings to ensure that users find products even if they use different words, facets to allow shoppers to narrow down search results, and search redirects to automatically redirect users from a search query to a specific page.

 ### Autocomplete

-Autocomplete, also known as type-ahead or auto-suggest, is an interactive search feature that dynamically displays suggestions to users as they enter their search terms.
+Autocomplete, also known as type-ahead or autosuggest, is an interactive search feature that dynamically displays suggestions to users as they enter their search terms.
 This helps users find products more quickly and easily by offering real-time suggestions based on their input.

 The [!DNL Live Search] [[!DNL popover]](storefront-popover.md) widget enables autocomplete search options to suggest popular products.
 With each character typed by the user, the popover updates with suggested products and thumbnail images of the top search results.